pete-the-programmer/pete-the-programmer.github.io/index.md

 # Pete the Programmer

-Welcome to a site that iluminates some of the lessons that Pete has learned along his programming journey.
+Welcome to a site that illuminates some of the lessons that Pete has learned along his programming journey.

 ## Topics